vmware-tanzu-labs/educates-training-platform/docs/custom-resources/training-portal.md

     reserved: 4
 ```

-When a workshop environment is being refreshed, the existing workshop environment will be marked as stopping, a new workshop environment created in its place, with the old workshop environment only finally being deleted when all active workshop sessions have completed.
+When a workshop environment is being refreshed, the existing workshop environment will be marked as stopping, a new workshop environment created in its place with new workshop requests going to it, and with the old workshop environment only finally being deleted when all active workshop sessions running against it have completed.

 (overiding-the-portal-hostname)=
 Overriding the portal hostname